JuliaLang/www.julialang.org/content/downloads/platform.md

 On macOS, a `Julia-<version>.dmg` file is provided, which contains `Julia-<version>.app`.
 Installation is the same as any other Mac software.
 Drag the `Julia-<version>.app` to Applications Folder's Shortcut.
 You can also run Julia from the disk image by opening the app.
 Julia runs on macOS 10.8 and later releases.

-To start running Julia from the Terminal, you can add `julia` to the PATH.
-First, open up the Terminal and determine whether you are using `zsh` or `bash` as your Terminal shell.
+To start running Julia from the Terminal, you can do the following:

-If you are using `zsh`, type the following in the Terminal:

-open -a TextEdit ~/.zshrc

-If you are using `bash`, type the following in the Terminal:

-open -a TextEdit ~/.bash\_profile

-The commands above should open up a shell profile page in a GUI text editor.
-Now, for both `zsh` and `bash` users, you can add the following to the bottom of the profile page:

-export PATH="/Applications/Julia-<version>.app/Contents/Resources/julia/bin:${PATH}"
+Navivate to `/usr/local/bin` and remove the `julia` file.
+Then type the following command:

+`ln -s /Applications/Julia-<version>.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia`

+which creates a symlink to the Julia version of your choosing.

 Remember to replace the version of `Julia-<version>.app` above with the version of your Julia app.
 Once that is done, you can close the shell profile page and quit Terminal.
 Now, just simply open Terminal again, type in `julia` in it, and it should run your version of Julia!